Who doesn’t love a good sweepstakes?

 While your brand might not garner The Price Is Right levels of enthusiasm from customers, it certainly can use contest marketing to its benefit.

-Contest marketing can be a powerful way to use social competition to drive brand awareness, promote your products and services, do market research, and get new leads into your pipeline.
+An effective contest marketing strategy can drive brand awareness, promote your products and services, do market research, and get new leads into your pipeline using social competition.

 Is your brand taking advantage of promotional contests to engage with its audience?